SoftUni-Internal/interactive-content/EN/00-Defining-Classes/03-Class-Data.md

 A Java field is a variable inside a class.

-For instance, in a class representing a car, the Car class might contain the following fields:
+For example, in a class representing a car, the Car class might contain the following fields:

 - **Brand**
 - **Model**
 - **Horsepower**

-The corresponding Java class is defined as follows:
+This Java class would have the following form:

 ```java
 public class Car {